rust-lang/rust/text/0000-impl-specialization.md

 assumption *unless* specialization is being used, since we want to allow downstream crates to add specialized impls.
 We need to know up front.

+Another possibility would be to simply disallow specialization of associated types.
+But the trouble described above isn't limited to associated types.
+Every function/method in a trait has an implicit associated type that implements the closure types, and similar bad assumptions about blanket impls can crop up there.
+It's not entirely clear whether they can be weaponized, however.
+(That said, it may be reasonable to stabilize only specialization of functions/methods to begin with, and wait for strong use cases of associated type specialization to emerge before stabilizing that.)

 The solution proposed in this RFC is instead to treat specialization of items in a trait as a per-item *opt in*, described in the next section.

-(As a sidenote, the trouble described above isn't limited to associated types.
-Every function/method in a trait has an implicit associated type that implements the closure types, and similar bad assumptions about blanket impls can crop up there.
-It's not entirely clear whether they can be weaponized, however.)

 ## The `default` keyword